 What if I told you that ten fantastic business writing best practices would help you improve your freelance writing skills?
 Will you buy the idea?
 Before you answer the above question, please, consider the following questions:

-- How good is your business writing skills?
+- How excellent is your business writing skills?

 - Why is your freelance writing business, not picking up?

 - Why has your client refused to call you up for another gig since you submitted your first article?